Neo-Pantheon/.github/profile/README.md

 1. 70% is distributed equally among all NFT holders of that agent
 2. 30% goes to the platform treasury
 3. NFT holders must manually claim their revenue
+4. Remainder tokens from uneven divisions go to the first token

-For example, if an agent has 5 NFTs and generates 1,000 NEOX in usage fees:
+For example, if an agent has 12 NFTs and generates 1,000 NEOX in usage fees:
-- 700 NEOX (70%) is distributed to NFT holders (140 NEOX each)
+- 700 NEOX (70%) is distributed to NFT holders (58.33 NEOX each, with 0.04 NEOX remainder to first token)
 - 300 NEOX (30%) goes to the platform

+## Marketplace

+The integrated NFT marketplace allows for secure trading of Agent NFTs:

+1. **Listing Process**:
+   - Seller approves the marketplace contract to handle their NFT
+   - Seller lists the NFT with a desired price in NEOX tokens
+   - Listing is published on-chain and available to all users

+2. **Purchase Process**:
+   - Buyer approves NEOX token spending
+   - Buyer purchases the NFT through marketplace contract
+   - 98% of payment goes to seller, 2% to marketplace fee
+   - NFT is automatically transferred to buyer

+3. **Benefits**:
+   - Secure escrow mechanism
+   - Transparent fee structure
+   - Automated revenue distribution
+   - Direct integration with Agent usage system

 ## Roadmap